caroleolivier/caroleolivier.github.io/_posts/2017-09-22-creating-a-react-app-from-scratch.md

 ##### webpack-dev-server

-Finally, in order to test my application locally I installed a web server.
+Finally, in order to test my application locally, I installed a web server.
 In the tutorial I referenced at the beginning of this post they use [ExpressJS](http://expressjs.com/).
 I am not familiar with that web server at all and decided to stick to the one I know and like: [webpack-dev-server](https://webpack.js.org/guides/development/#using-webpack-dev-server).
 You have to install it as an extra dependency but it integrates very well with webpack.
 If you have never used it I recommend checking it out.